Last reviewed on 3rd November 2023 by Martin Alexander (Mortgage Advisor)

 How can I get a mortgage for a hotel business?

-Each lender that works in the commercial sector will vary in what they’ll require before approving hotel finance.
-The lenders available will also depend on whether you’re purchasing an existing hotel business or building a hotel from scratch.
+Each lender that works in the commercial sector will vary in what they’ll require for a mortgage.
+Your choice of lenders will also depend on whether you purchase an existing hotel business or build a hotel from scratch.

 - Business plan